KindOPSTAR/COVID-19-NZ-DATA-ANALYSIS/README.md

 ##### 2020-5-12 - Day 1 with NO any new case
 ##### 2020-5-13 - Day 2 with NO any new case
 ##### 2020-5-14 - Day 3 with NO any new case - FIRST DAY for Level 2 Alert
+##### Covid-19 may CLEARed If the increasing rate of new COVID-19's cases is lower than standard value in next 14 days